 There is also a range of rate shopping tools that help hotels get the most out of the OTAs listed above.
 The Hotel Price Reporter rate shopper covers both Booking.com and Expedia to help hotels stays on top of their revenue management strategy.

-Whether you want to beat your competition or level up your revenue management strategy, a good rate shopper can provide the rate intelligence needed to increase your hotel’s RevPAR and RGI.
+Whether you want to benchmark your hotel’s performance or level up your revenue management strategy, a good rate shopper can provide the rate intelligence needed to increase your hotel’s RevPAR and RGI.

 A brief history of rate shoppers

 Rate shopping first started with airlines.
 Using a rate management software, airlines would regularly check the prices for routes where they have competing carriers.
 They would use this information to adjust prices to remain competitive, all the while maximizing their revenue.